IMB11/imbdocs/fog/fog-definitions.md

 ## Editing Fog Definitions

-You can either create your own resource pack or use the exposed resource pack found within `.minecraft/config/fog/fog_definitions` which contain default fog definitions for various biomes and biome tags.
+You can must create your own resource pack to edit fog definitions.
+Consider looking into the default resource pack which can be found in the `/src/main/generated/assets/` folder of the project's source code.
+(These files are CC-0, you can copy and reuse them as you wish.)

 ### Example